How to Recover Old WhatsApp Messages

 - Via this app, find a WhatsApp/Databases folder.
 Check both your SD card and internal storage.

-- When you find the file you’d like to recover, rename it to msgstore.db.crypt12.
+- Find the file you’d like to recover, and then rename it to msgstore.db.crypt12.

 - Delete the WhatsApp app from your phone and install it again.